Footwear and diabetes

 Get your feet measured

-Get your feet measured and your new shoes fitted properly.
+Get your feet measured and your new shoes fitted properly by a trained professional at a reputable retailer.

 Well-fitting shoes

 Make sure your shoes are long enough, deep enough and wide enough for your feet.
-If your shoes are too tight they will press on your toes.
+If your shoes are too tight they will press on your toes and can cause pressure-related problems on wounds, which you may not feel if you have reduced feeling in your feet.

 When buying new shoes, always try on both shoes.
 Most people’s feet are slightly different sizes.